-Ben Horden is an aspiring young artist pursuing a diverse career as an organist and choral conductor with a passion and affinity for seventeenth and eighteenth-century repertoires and, in particular, the music of Johann Sebastian Bach.
+Ben is an aspiring young artist forging a diverse career as an organist, choral conductor and keyboardist with a passion and affinity for seventeenth and eighteenth century repertoires and, in particular, the music of Johann Sebastian Bach.

-In his capacity as a solo artist, Ben’s career to date has seen appearances on some of England’s most highly regarded instruments.
+In his capacity as a solo artist, Ben’s career to date has taken him to some of England’s most highly regarded instruments.
 Although specialising in the performance of organ music of the Baroque, he performs from a wide-ranging repertoire best suited to the myriad styles of instruments at which he appears.
 Recent and forthcoming highlights include the internationally acclaimed York Early Music Festival, the London Handel Festival and The King’s Lynn Festival, as well as performances across the Channel.

 Between 2006 and 2016, the Chorus was honoured to have Milton Keynes based John Byron as its Accompanist.
 John's extensive repertoire of concertos includes works by Rachmaninov, Grieg, Poulenc, Schumann, Beethoven, Mozart and Bartok and his piano playing at the 2014 performance of Will Todd's 'Mass in Blue' with the Chorus, demonstrated his versatility as a performer.

 From 2017, Ben Horden was engaged as Accompanist and subsequently Assistant Music Director.
 In 2018, he directed a successful Christmas Concert in King's Lynn Minster and since the Autumn of the pandemic year 2020, he led the chorus in Zoom rehearsals.
 In April 2021, Ben was appointed as Music Director.

 Tom Appleton 2010 - 2020

 In 2010, the Chorus was very fortunate to engage the services of a talented young musician as its Music Director, taking over the baton from Michael Kibblewhite.